Eric Naposki: Murder conviction

 On September 12, 2014, the court rejected the appeal, with Justice William Rylaarsdam's 18-page opinion – backed by colleagues Raymond Ikola and David Thompson – analyzed and rejected each point, saying they found "no prejudicial error."
 The panel noted: authorities charged Naposki and Johnston (Packard McNeal) after an Orange County district attorney's office (OCDA) cold case detective discovered new incriminating evidence; a female juror describing the ex-football player as "creepy" did not merit her removal; that Judge William Froeberg did not err by blocking a police officer from answering a question about Naposki's facial expressions during a post-murder interview; and Froeberg did not err by refusing to give a defense-proposed jury instruction on the elements murder for financial gain.

 Naposki has always maintained his innocence and is currently appealing his conviction.
 Naposki was convicted on strictly circumstantial evidence, as no weapon was ever found.
 There was no DNA, no fingerprints, no eyewitnesses and no surveillance tape.
 Naposki's defense contends that the fifteen-year delay in charging resulted in the loss of exculpatory evidence which backed up his alibi (which was found valid by the DA in 1995, before it was discovered that the club where he worked as a bouncer was only a few hundred yards from the murder scene).

 The TV series American Greed showed an episode about the murder in January 2017.
 The CBS TV series 48 Hours aired, on 29 October 2011, the episode titled "Murder in the O.C."
 The Oxygen TV series Dateline Secrets Uncovered aired an episode titled “Deadly Trust” about the case in 2019.
-On 24 September, 2021, ABC 20/20 aired an episode titled "Millionaire's Mistake".
+On 24 September 2021, ABC 20/20 aired an episode titled "Millionaire's Mistake".
+His Case is also featured on the Season 3, Episode 4, titled "SoCal Killers", from the Show, Deadly Sins.

-As of March 11, 2020, the Orange County Innocence Project had begun a review of Naposki's case and conviction with an emphasis on the analysis of circumstantial evidence and the dealings of the Orange County prosecutors who brought the charges to a grand jury almost 15 years after the fact, with special emphasis on lost records from the initial investigation that might have cleared Naposki.
+As of March 11, 2020, the organization "Innocence Rights of Orange County" had begun a review of Naposki's case and conviction with an emphasis on the analysis of circumstantial evidence and the dealings of the Orange County prosecutors who brought the charges to a grand jury almost 15 years after the fact, with special emphasis on lost records from the initial investigation that might have cleared Naposki.